supersym/learn.playground/ERRORS.md

 ## Error object (instance)
+`new` __Error__([*message*[, *fileName*[, *lineNumber*]]])

+#### Description

-`new` __Error__([*message*[, *fileName*[, *lineNumber*]]]) Creates an error object.
+Creates an error object.
 Runtime errors result in new Error objects being created and thrown.

-#### Parameters
+### Parameters

-message
-Human-readable description of the error fileName
-Non-standard
+- message (inherited from prototypical ancestor)
+- fileName (Non-standard)
-The name of the file containing the code that caused the exception lineNumber
+  The name of the file containing the code that caused the exception
-Non-standard
+- lineNumber (Non-standard)
   The line number of the code that caused the exception

 Available as prototype in JS/CS and client/server